WSB radio reports hundreds of experts have signed a UN and WHO petition to warn against the cancer risks and medical dangers of AppleAirPods.

 These vaccines are aimed at providing protection against the Swine flu, and some influenza A and B strains.

-This year, those over 65 will have two options for their flu vaccine.
+This year, those over 65 will have three options for their flu vaccine.

 Fluzone High-Dose – a higher dose flu vaccine that will hopefully allow their immunity to protect against the flu longer